 - Bankruptcy Courts and Trustees for Idaho

-- Alternatives to Filing Bankruptcy in Idaho
+- Also Alternatives to Filing Bankruptcy in Idaho

 Chapter 13 vs Chapter 7 Bankruptcy in Idaho

 Chapter 7 bankruptcy cases are for individuals who cannot afford to repay their debts.
 However, the Chapter 7 process is not available to all debtors (individuals who file for bankruptcy relief).
 You must meet income requirements to obtain debt forgiveness (bankruptcy discharge) through Chapter 7.
 Also, you could risk losing property in a bankruptcy auction.
-If the Idaho bankruptcy exemptions do not cover the equity in your property, a Chapter 7 trustee could sell the property to pay your creditors.
+So if the Idaho bankruptcy exemptions do not cover the equity in your property, a Chapter 7 trustee could sell the property to pay your creditors.

 However, in a Chapter 13 bankruptcy case, you could keep your property, even though it has equity above the allowable bankruptcy exemptions.
-The only impact might be a slightly higher Chapter 13 plan payment.
+The only impact might be a slightly higher then Chapter 13 plan payment.

 Chapter 13 bankruptcy cases combine your debts into an affordable monthly repayment plan.
-The Chapter 13 process allows you to avoid foreclosure, wage garnishments, levies, debt collection lawsuits, and repossessions.
+The Chapter 13 process allows you to avoid for instance foreclosure, wage garnishments, levies, debt collection lawsuits, and repossessions.
 It also gives you the fresh start you need to recover after a financial crisis.

 Calculating Chapter 13 Plan Payments in Idaho